glasPal6/raylib_intro_game/README.md

 ```

 Note that `raylib` as a libraray will be fetched by the CMake build if it is not on your system.
 This has not been tested however.

+## Controls

+The player controls can be changed at the definitions in `main.c`
+- Player 1:
+    -- "M" up, "N" down
+- Player 2:
+    -- "Q" up, "E" down

+The game can ge paused with "p"